RobTillaart/AD5245/README.md

 The AD5245 is a digital potentiometer.

-These digital potentiometers come in 10K, 100K and 1M
+This digital potentiometer comes in 10K, 100K and 1M
 and can be set in 256 steps.

-An important property of the device is that it defaults to their mid position at startup.
+An important property of the device is that it defaults to the mid position at startup.

 Related libraries:
 - https://github.com/RobTillaart/AD524X